 In 2005, Joel self-released his second solo album, Free Range Donut.
 Unlike Greetings with its multi-layered instrumentation and numerous guest musicians, Free Range Donut features only Joel's voice and guitar resulting in an honest and compelling lo-fi album that forsakes studio trickery.
 This album was engineered and co-produced by Brett D. Cline.

 In 2009, Joel self-released his third solo album, Lucky One Way.
 This album features Joel's backup band, the Low Rollers.
 Members include Earl Butter (of the Buckets) on electic guitar and backup vocals and Tom Murach on drums.
 Some of this album was recorded by Sean Coleman, some by Andrew Gerhan, and some by Joe Rut.

-Joel is currently working on his fourth solo album and playing shows whenever he can.
+Joel is currently working on a solo album and playing shows whenever he can.